National Dairy Council rolling out the celebs for the Ploughing

 Vogue Williams and Louis Walsh

-The NDC will be creating an exciting festival theme at this year’s Ploughing championships to launch our new campaign – The Complete Natural.
+The NDC will be creating an exciting festival theme at this year’s Ploughing championships to launch a new campaign – The Complete Natural.

 It will have an interesting programme of events, cooking demos, celebrities, healthcare experts and sports stars at its stand over the three days.